History of the Cape Colony before 1806: First settlement

-The settlers initially built a clay and timber fort, which was replaced between 1666 and 1679 by the Castle of Good Hope, which is now the oldest building in South Africa.
-The Colony began properly in 1671 with the first purchase of land from the Khoikhoi (called "Hottentots" by the settlers) beyond the original limits of the fort built by van Riebeeck.
+The settlers initially built a clay and timber fort.
+It was replaced between 1666 and 1679 by the Castle of Good Hope, which is now the oldest building in South Africa.
+The Colony began properly in 1671 with the first purchase of land from the Khoikhoi (called "Hottentots" by the settlers) beyond the original limits of the fort built by Van Riebeeck.

-A long term policy of the VOC was to limit the growth of the colony to a small clearly defined area.
+A long-term policy of the VOC was to limit the growth of the colony to a small, clearly defined area.
 Initially the VOC had hoped to employ a small number of servants and employees to produce food close to the fortress whilst obtaining cattle from the local Khoikhoi.
-However repeated crop failures convinced company officials to release nine servants to become semi-independent burgers who would produce food on free hold farms.
+However repeated crop failures convinced company officials to release nine servants to become semi-independent burgers who would produce food on freehold farms.
 Land grants were limited until the arrival of the colony's new commander Simon van der Stel in 1679.